seanpmaxwell/overnight/README.md

 #### Create your controller

-The data that is encrypted is stored as the payload `property`.
+The data that is encrypted is stored as the `payload` property.
 That's all there is to it.
 Just import `jwt` and `jwtmiddleware`.